-6. Taking into account the above and the commitments that the group members will undertake - by signing depending on the respective role and position of each member within the group the 'Joining Agreement' or entering into a unilateral declaration - the EDPB considers that the draft decision of the Belgian SA may be adopted as it is, since the draft BCR-P of BDO contain appropriate safeguards to ensure that the level of protection of natural persons guaranteed by the GDPR is not undermined when personal data will be transferred to and processed by the group members based in third countries.
+6. Taking into account the above and the commitments that the group members will undertake by signing Kumon Group's Intercompany Agreement, the EDPB considers that the draft decision of the BCR Lead SA may be adopted as it is, since the draft BCRs-P of Kumon Group contain appropriate safeguards to ensure that the level of protection of natural persons guaranteed by the GDPR is not undermined when personal data will be transferred to and processed by the group members based in third countries.
 Finally, the EDPB also recalls the provisions contained within Article 47(2)(k) GDPR and WP 257 rev.01 providing the conditions under which the applicant may modify or update the BCRs, including updates to the list of BCRs group members.